-NEW YORK STATE FINANCIAL AID SATISFACTORY PROGRESS REQUIREMENTS TUITION ASSISTANCE PROGRAM payments or semesters Before Being Certified for this Payment First Second Third Fourth Fifth Sixth Seventh Eighth Student Must Have Accrued at Least This Many Credits 0 3 9 18 30 45 60 7 5 With at Least This Grade Point Average .0 .5 .75 1.3 2.0 2.0 2.0 2.0 Student Must Have Also Completed in Prior Semester 0 6 6 9 9 12 12 12 approved for a waiver due to unusual circumstances.
+Before Being Certified for This Payment First Second Third Fourth Fifth Sixth Seventh Eighth Student Must Have Accrued at Least This Many Credits 0 6 15 27 39 51 66 81 With at Least This Grade Point Average .0 1.3 1.5 1.8 2.0 2.0 2.0 2.0 Student Must Have Also Completed This Many Credits in the Prior Semester 0 6 6 9 9 12 12 12

-Academic requirements for New York State part-time financial aid programs (Aid for Part-Time Study, Part-Time TAP, Accelerated TAP and part-time scholarships are prorated.
-New students in developmental courses must carry at least three college level credits in their full-time schedule, all others must carry at least six college level credits to be eligible for the New York State programs.
+Academic requirements for New York State part-time financial aid programs (Aid for Part-Time Study, Part-Time TAP, Accelerated TAP and part-time scholarships) are prorated.
+The chart reflects the New York State TAP standards for all students first receiving TAP in 2010 and beyond.